iterative/example-get-started/README.md

 ![](https://static.iterative.ai/img/example-get-started/readme-head.png)

-The project is a natural language processing (NLP) binary classifier problem of predicting tags for a given StackOverflow question.
+The project is a Natural Language Processing (NLP) binary classifier problem of predicting tags for a given StackOverflow question.
 For example, we want one classifier which can predict a post that is about the R language by tagging it `R`.